Lsdefine/coloring/README.md

-# Auto-coloring from gray images
+# Auto-coloring for gray images